Lead your students through an engaging Science Lesson using Teach mode.

-Click into the lesson you intend to teach (or the sample Lesson) and near the top right corner of the screen, switch the green toggle from Prepare to Teach.
+Click into the Lesson you intend to teach (or the sample Lesson) and near the top right corner of the screen, switch the green toggle from Prepare to Teach.
 A few changes in view are immediately noticeable, including the content editing tools disappearing and a new Class overview just above the cover photo.
 The overview tells you how many students have started the Lesson and how many have submitted it.

 Control videos and interactive content

 Among Stile's interactive widgets are the live Poll and the collaborative Brainstorm.
-These widgets include controls that are available only to teachers, so you can control the flow of the lesson and prevent students from answering early.
+These widgets include controls that are available only to teachers, so you can control the flow of the Lesson and prevent students from answering early.

-In this example, the poll is asking a question relevant to the video students just watched (either at their own pace or at the front of class from your screen).
+In this example, the poll is asking a question relevant to the video students just watched (either at their own pace or at the front of the room from your screen).
 If you want your students to watch the entire video before answering, you can toggle Voting to Closed.
 Keep results hidden from your students until after everyone's answered to prevent bias, and then toggle the switch to Visible.

 Prompt live discussion with polls and brainstorms

 These polls and brainstorms are designed to encourage some lively discussion in class.
 Once your students have responded, you can either click to reveal names of those who responded or call on students to discuss their responses.
-This is to help hook them into the lesson and make them curious for more.
+This is to help hook them into the Lesson and make them curious for more.

 See student work appear in real-time

 Live feedback goes both ways in Stile.
 Your students can receive instant feedback from you, and at the same time, you get instant updates about how your students are progressing.